 Optimal timing of cord clamping for the prevention of iron deficiency anaemia in infants

-Early cord clamping is generally carried out in the first 60 seconds after birth, whereas later cord clamping is carried out greater than one minute after the birth or when cord pulsation has ceased.
+Early cord clamping is generally carried out in the first 60 seconds after birth, whereas later cord clamping is carried out more than one minute after the birth or when cord pulsation has ceased.

 Delaying cord clamping allows blood flow between the placenta and neonate to continue, which may improve iron status in the infant for up to six months after birth.
-This may be particularly relevant for infants living in low-resource settings with less access to iron-rich foods.
+This may be particularly relevant for infants living in low-resource settings with reduced access to iron-rich foods.